the-ride-never-ends/make_canned_documentation/README.md

 | Completeness                  | All required sections present and filled                                      | >= 90%    | >= 95%  | 15%    |
 | Format Compliance             | Format follows the requirements in section 1.4.3 'Output Format Requirements' | >= 90%    | >= 95%  | 8%     |

-Each document is scored by an LLM on a section-by-section basis based on a pass/fail judgement.
+Each document is scored by an advanced LLM (e.g. GPT4, Claude 3.5 Sonnet, etc.) on a section-by-section basis based on a pass/fail judgement.
 Rubrics for these metrics are in the prompts folder.
-Note: Readability is calculated programmatically based on a Flesch-Kincaid readability test.
+Readability is calculated programmatically based on a Flesch-Kincaid readability test.
+All metrics are normalized to [0-1] before weights are applied.

 ### 1.5.2 Feature Priority Matrix
 | Feature                 | Priority | Phase | Success Criteria                 |